Close

 There are many core skills which we revisit throughout each key stage, building understanding and empathy within students.
 They are required to develop their ability to investigate, interpret and reflect on information.
 This can then be used to evaluate, analyse and synthesise knowledge, which will help students to apply their learning to everyday life and situations.
 The fundamental attitudes of respect, care and concern are promoted at all times.
 Literacy is regularly reinforced via extended writing and ensuring key vocabulary is accurately spelt and used in written work.

-The content of our curriculum also promotes the need for students to reflect on life and their own beliefs.
-It contributes to personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
+The content of our curriculum also promotes the need for students to reflect on life and their own world view.
+RE contributes to personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
 The RE curriculum often raises more questions than answers and explores challenging issues.
 It is therefore, important we provide students with the ability to investigate and respond appropriately.

 RE curriculum offer